 Deep Purple special guest are Rose Tattoo that will support them on their Australian tour and the band first gig on 26 April 2004 at the State Theatre.

-Second gig was held n 9 October 2005 at The Palace, Melbourne.
+The second gig was held on 09 October 2005 at The Palace, Melbourne.
 Pete Wells founder of Rose Tattoo passed away after a long battle with prostate cancer on 27 March 2006.
 He was diagnosed with cancer in 2002, had been undergoing treatment, which had caused him to stand aside from touring with Rose Tattoo.

-Pete Wells & Blues Hangover album Greetings From The Aloha Monkey was released on 29 May 2006 with Shock Records.
+Pete Wells & Blues Hangover album Greetings From The Aloha Monkey, on 29 May 2006 with Shock Records.
 Posthumous from the iconic Australian guitarist, whose passing on 27 March 2006 was deeply felt by the Australian rock and blues communities.
-Blues Hangover was a part time outfit Peter and his regular music partner, pianist Lucy De Soto, formed a decade ago.
-This third and final album from the band was recorded in December 2005, just before Peter entered the final stages of the cancer that took his life.
+Blues Hangover was a part-time outfit Peter and his regular music partner, pianist Lucy Desoto, formed a decade ago.
+This third and final album from the band was recorded in December 2005, just before Peter entered the final stages of cancer that took his life.

 Ian Rilen founding member of Rose Tattoo and X battle with bladder cancer and pass way on 30 October 2006.
 There had a benefit show which featuring Rose Tattoo, The Hoodoo Gurus, The Beasts of Bourbon, Don Walker and the Suave Fucks and Tim Rogers, Billy Thorpe and Divinyls singer Chrissie Amphlett.
 His recent band was the Love Addicts had him on vocals and guitar also included a stripped back jazz inspired version of the Rose Tattoo hit Bad Boy For Love.